-- 2.1 Future Education pupils generally originate from Norfolk and Suffolk where there are less than 10% of pupils who are learning English as an additional language.
-However, we do receive referrals from multicultural localities within Norfolk and Suffolk where the numbers of EAL learners are high. - 2.2 We acknowledge the close links between language and cultural identity and will take appropriate steps to ensure continuing access to the home culture and language of each pupil. - 2.3 All of the children and young people who come to Future Education have an Education Health and Care Plan (EHCP).
-Many have communication difficulties arising from disorders such as ADHD or Speech and Language Difficulties and many have a primary or secondary SEN need of Social, Emotional and Behaviour (SEMH) difficulties.
-Some may come from homes where English is not the family language, and it important that these pupils are not disadvantaged in their learning through a failure to address their language needs.
-Communication difficulties and learning difficulties can mask a pupil's language needs, and language difficulties can mask a pupil's true learning potential.
-It is essential that our initial assessment procedures at Future Education distinguish effectively between these barriers to learning and that appropriate support is provided. - 2.4 On entry to Future Education, information would be gathered about a pupils' linguistic background and competence in language/s including language of origin 'mother' language and English through an initial meeting with parents / carers (where possible) as well as pupil enrolment paperwork.
+Future Education students generally originate from Norfolk and Suffolk where there are less than 10% of students who are learning English as an additional language.
+However, we do receive referrals from multicultural localities within Norfolk and Suffolk where the numbers of EAL learners are high.

+We acknowledge the close links between language and cultural identity and will take appropriate steps to ensure continuing access to the home culture and language of each student.

+All of the children and young people who come to Future Education have an Education Health and Care Plan (EHCP).
+Many have communication difficulties arising from disorders such as ADHD or Speech and Language Difficulties and all have a primary or secondary SEN need of Social, Emotional Mental Health (SEMH) difficulties.
+Some may come from homes where English is not the family language, and it important that these students are not disadvantaged in their learning through a failure to address their language needs.
+Communication difficulties and learning difficulties can mask a student's language needs, and language difficulties can mask a student's true learning potential.
+It is essential that our initial assessment procedures at Future Education distinguish effectively between these barriers to learning and that appropriate support is provided.

+On entry to Future Education, information would be gathered about a students' linguistic background and competence in language/s - including language of origin 'mother' language and English - through an initial meeting with parents / carers (where possible) as well as student enrolment paperwork.

-2.5 For those pupils who are identified as having EAL, appropriate support and resources will be provided, to maximise their opportunities to acquire and develop their ability to communicate using the English language.
+For those students who are identified as having EAL, appropriate support and resources will be provided, to maximise their opportunities to acquire and develop their ability to communicate using the English language.